AlejandroBryan/alejandrobryan/projects/my-flixx.md

   - eslint
   - prettier
   - babel

 card-info:
     - title: Challenges
       style: 'danger'
       words: 'Integrating various API endpoints and maintaining data consistency across user interactions were significant challenges, requiring careful planning and testing.'
     - title: Successes
       style: 'success'
       words: 'Successfully creating a functional and secure REST API that interacts seamlessly with the MongoDB database was a major accomplishment, demonstrating proficiency in server-side development.'
     - title: future steps
       style: 'warning'
       words: 'Future enhancements include expanding the database to include more diverse movie genres and incorporating additional user features like movie ratings and reviews.'
     - title: final thoughts
       style: 'info'
-   words: 'Building the server-side of "my-flixx" was an enriching experience that solidified full-stack development skills, particularly in creating and managing APIs and databases.'
+      words: 'Building the server-side of My-flixx was an enriching experience that solidified full-stack development skills, particularly in creating and managing APIs and databases.
 ---

 {%